vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 2015
 NOAA Climate.gov Adapted from SOTC 2018
 Melting ice contributes about 2.4 mm/yr of rise, while thermal expansion accounts for about 1.2 mm/yr for a total rate of 3.6 mm/yr [^61].
 Since
 Figure 9.16: Satellite measurements of sea level since 1993, showing a rise of 3.6 mm per year.
-Melting ice is the largest contribu- tion, although thermal expansion plays a role as well [^61].
+Melting ice is the largest contribution, although thermal expansion plays a role as well [^61].
 From NOAA.
 [^61]: Lindsey (2020), Climate Change: Global Sea Level

 9 Climate Change